precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ### Processing in other software

 You can run `precice-events export` to export the `events.json` file as `events.csv`.
-This contains a CSV data including all individual events from all participants and ranks.
+This contains CSV data including all individual events from all participants and ranks.
-It also contains data entries attached events.
+It also contains additional data entries attached to events.
 The header of the result CSV is `participant,rank,size,event,timestamp,duration,data`.

 ```console